biod/sambamba/README.md

 recent binary install as listed above.

 The preferred method for compiling Sambamba is with the LDC compiler which targets LLVM.
-LLVM versions 6 is faster than earlier editions.
+LLVM version 6 is faster than earlier editions.

 ## Compilation dependencies